 Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas 25.
-Guidelines & Feedback LC No information on current typologies is presented in the FIU's annual report.
-The FIU Guidelines for casino operators should be updated to preserve relevance to the existing legal and regulatory framework.
-The FIU issued its Suspicious Transactions Guidelines Relating To The Prevention of Money Laundering and The Financing of Terrorism on 19 th March 2007.
-The Guidelines replaced the Guidelines, which were issued by the FIU in November 2001.
-The March 2007 Guidelines indeed have a much narrower focus (i.e., relating exclusively to Suspicious Transactions and Suspicious Transactions Reporting) than the 2001 Guidelines and are consistent with the FIU's mandate as detailed in the Financial Intelligence Unit Act 2000.
-The revised Codes of Practice for DNFBPs should be finalized as soon as possible.
-The CC's industry-specific Codes for DNFBP's came into force on July 30 th , 2009.
-Institutional and other measures 26.
-The FIU С This Recommendation is fully observed.
-The FIU may wish to consider issuing a narrower set of guidelines, relating to suspicious transactions and Suspicious Transaction Reporting that can be included in the Guidelines issued by the various subsectors of the financial services industry.
-The FIU issued its Suspicious Transactions Guidelines Relating To The Prevention of Money Laundering and The Financing of Terrorism on 19th March 2007.
-The Guidelines replaced the Guidelines, which were issued by the FIU in November 2001.
-The March 2007 Guidelines indeed have a much narrower focus (i.e., relating exclusively to Suspicious Transactions and Suspicious Transactions Reporting) than the 2001 Guidelines and are consistent with the FIU's mandate as detailed in the Financial Intelligence Unit Act, 2000.
+Guidelines & Feedback LC No information on current typologies is presented in the FIU's annual report. • The FIU Guidelines for casino operators should be updated to preserve relevance to the existing legal and regulatory framework.
+The FIU issued its Suspicious Transactions Guidelines Relating To The Prevention of Money Laundering and the Financing of Terrorism on 19th March 2007.
+The Guidelines replaced those issued by the FIU in November 2001.
+The March 2007 Guidelines indeed has a much narrower focus (i.e., relating exclusively to Suspicious Transactions and Suspicious Transactions Reporting) than the previous Guidelines and is consistent with the FIU's mandate as detailed in the Financial Intelligence Unit Act 2000. • The revised Codes of Practice for DNFBPs should be finalized as soon as possible.
+The CC's industry-specific Codes for DNFBP's came into force at first in 2002 and has undergone revisions/amendments throughout the years as deemed necessary Institutional and other measures 26.
+The FIU С This Recommendation is fully observed. • The FIU may wish to consider issuing a narrower set of guidelines, relating to suspicious transactions and Suspicious Transaction Reporting that can be included in the Guidelines issued by the various subsectors of the financial services industry.
+The FIU has duly considered the recommendation.
 27. Law enforcement authorities С This Recommendation is fully observed.
 28. Powers of competent authorities С This Recommendation is fully observed.
-29. Supervisors PC The powers to access and compel information by the SC and the Director of Societies are inadequate.
-The powers of the Registrar of Insurance to compel information under the EIA are also deficient. • The exemption at section 29(7) of the SIA should be removed to ensure that all financial institutions are at a minimum registered with the SC.
-The Securities Industry Act, 2011 (SIA) was enacted in May 19 th , 2011 and it is intended that the Securities Industry Regulations will be brought into force on November 1 st , 2011, when it is intended that the Act will also be brought into force.
-The SC's powers of enforcement and sanction under the SIA are inadequate.
-The SC should have powers under the SIA similar to those at section 49(2) of the IFA, As to ensuring that all financial institutions
+29. Supervisors PC The powers to access and compel information by the SC (now the SCB) and the Director of Societies are inadequate.
+The powers of the Registrar of Insurance (now the ICB) to compel information under the EIA are also deficient.
+The SCB's powers of enforcement and sanction under the SIA are inadequate. • The exemption at section 29(7) of the SIA should be removed to ensure that all financial institutions are at a minimum registered with the SC (now the SCB).
+The SC (now the SCB) should have powers under the SIA similar to those at section 49(2) of the IFA, which allow for the The provisions under the SIA, 1999 and the SIR, 2000 have been repealed and replaced with the passage of the SIA, 2011 and SIR, 2012 which were brought into force on December 30, 2011 and January 9, 2012, respectively.
+The Commission's general authority to access